metaborg/documentation/source/dev/req.rst

   .. note:: Spoofax cannot be built using Maven 3.6.1 or 3.6.2 due to these bugs: https://issues.apache.org/jira/browse/MNG-6642 and https://issues.apache.org/jira/browse/MNG-6765

+Maven Daemon 0.6.0 or higher
+  Required run a full build of Spoofax with some speedup.
+This is a separate project and is not installed with Maven.
+Install as instructed here: https://github.com/mvndaemon/mvnd#how-to-install-mvnd.

 Coreutils
   Required on macOS to be able to run the ``sdf2table`` and ``implodePT`` legacy binaries.
 On macOS with `Homebrew <http://brew.sh/>`_ installed, you can install them by running ``brew install coreutils``.